John Wiltshier, series consultant

 John Wiltshier has been teaching ESL for over 25 years and is currently a Professor at Miyagi Gakuin Women’s University in Sendai, Japan.
 He has presented nationally and internationally in Asia, Europe and the US.
 John is co-author of the highly successful English Firsthand series – 5th edition, published in 2018.
 In addition, he was author and series consultant of the global six-level primary course Our Discovery Island (now adapted to Poptropica English).

 Shawna Cole has spent more than 15 years in the education and ESL fields in various capacities including teacher, administrator, and curriculum developer.
 Her passion has always been teacher training and teaching excellence.
 She has had the pleasure of sharing this passion with hundreds of teacher trainees over the last 10 years as a TESOL instructor and by presenting and hosting workshops internationally.
 As a freelance consultant in recent years, she has been involved in the development of more than 30 programs and courses for various corporations, ESL schools, and private career colleges across Canada.
-She is also the co-founder and CEO of EDICA, an educational development institute that focuses on training and certifying instructional designers and facilitators, and provides international professional development programs for educators.
+She also provides professional development training for educators on instructional design locally and internationally.

 Sonia Egron has been teaching ESL for 17 years and is currently a teacher at the Collège International Marie de France in Montreal, Canada.
 She has been authoring ESL material since 2012.
 Sonia is co-author of the enriched ESL textbook Raising the Bar 5, published in 2013, as well as the ESL textbook On Track 3 published in 2018.
 She has also authored material used by the University of Ottawa for a special ESL teaching project in Haiti.